10 Best Herbal Essential Oils For Pink Eye

 Salvia officinalis, commonly known as sage, contains essential oils that have been traditionally used for their antimicrobial and anti-inflammatory properties.

-Always consult a healthcare professional before using any essential oils for eye-related conditions.
+Always consult a healthcare professional before using any essential oils for eye conditions, as improper use can cause irritation or further complications.